happylance/countdown/README.md

 ## Usage
 ./countdown.sh [-u \<1-60\>] [-w \<1-59\>] [-b \<1-10\>]

--u Update period in seconds .
+-u Update period in seconds.
+Default is 1.

 -w Work period in minutes.
+Default is 50.

 -b Break period in minutes.
+Default is 10.

 Here's a sample Usage:
 ```